Margot Jeremias, z”l

 Biography

 Margot Jeremias (nee Gunther), z"l, was born in Heidelberg, Germany on February 10, 1926.
 She grew up in a small village near Heidelberg named Hoffenheim, where her parents owned a dry-goods business.
-Until 1933, like in the village was pleasant.
+Until 1933, life in the village was pleasant.
 After Hitler and the Nazis came to power, Margot began to experience discrimination; the other children bullied her and soon she was no longer allowed to attend German schools.
 In 1937, she began to attend a Jewish school in Heidelberg (one hour away by train) where most of her teachers were former college professors.
 In 1938, her sister, Inge (aged 17) moved to the United States but Margot and her family stayed in Hoffenheim.

 On November 9-10, 1938, Kristallnacht, her father was arrested and imprisoned in Dachau for 5 weeks along with the adult Jewish males of Hoffenheim.
 On October 22, 1940, Margot (age 14) and her parents were deported to the Gurs internment camp in Vichy, France.
 She lived in a children’s camp for six months, then transferred to Rivesaltes on April 20, 1941 before she was taken to a French Jewish scouts camp (Eclaireurs Israelites Francais).
 Her parents were sent to Drancy (near Paris) in August 1942 and then deported to Auschwitz where they were likely murdered on arrival.